Structural Racism was Intentional Design by the Ball Family

 The Ball’s essentially created Northwest Muncie to move away from the growing industrial working class and increasing minority class after slaves were freed from the south and began migrating to the north.
 The Balls also established Burris School in 1929 to serve their Ball Teachers college and the upper-class whites in Northwest Muncie.

-In the decades that followed, Muncie would grow dramatically, but the growth would be contained within those “forbidden boundaries.”
-As civil rights surfaced in the 50’s and 60’s, the city would build a high school in the Northwest corridor serving the white upper class, while the white working class in south Muncie would build a high school named after the Confederacy – flying the Rebel flag as its symbol.
+Muncie would grow dramatically in the decades that followed, but the growth would be contained within those “forbidden boundaries.”
+As civil rights surfaced in the ’50s and ’60s, the city would build a high school in the Northwest corridor serving the white upper class, while the white working class in south Muncie would build a high school named after the Confederacy – flying the Rebel flag as its symbol.

-The Lynd’s were smart to choose Muncie as the microcosm for the USA, but we didn’t quite fit the definition entirely.
+The Lynds were smart to choose Muncie as the USA’s microcosm, but we didn’t quite fit the definition entirely.
 We were a little more contrived or controlled than our growing country of immigrants and the migration of African Americans.
 Gary learned this from talking with James Connolly, director of the Center for Middletown Studies at Ball State University:

 It [Muncie] did have a small foreign-born population because the local business class imported workers from Tennessee and Kentucky.
 “There was a conscious attempt to keep foreign workers out,” says Connolly.
 “Because they wanted people to go home during slack times and they were worried foreigners would bring in dangerous ideas.”
 But once again, this made it atypical compared with other towns of its size.

 However, our Middle Class consisted of a “knowledge or professional class” and a growing “working class” propped up by union wages.
 When industry vanished from Muncie in the ’80s and ’90s, our urban design based on race/class divisions became all too clear.